lolalongo11/monkees/README.md

 Inspiration for the layout of this project was taken from the resume mini project we did in the previous section.
 I roughly followed the outline and guidance of the material we learned in the resume mini project and took inspiration in the layout.

+I used the code from https://codepen.io/nebo/pen/ONXejO courtesy of nebo to style my gallery.html and css.